ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climatic_impact-drivers.rst

 Diagnostics are stored in `diag_scripts/climatic_impact-drivers`

-* :ref:`multi_datasets_with_threshold.py <api.esmvaltool.diag_scripts.climatic_impact-drivers.multi_datasets_with_threshold>`:
-  Monitoring diagnostic to optionally count days exceeding some threshold and plot multiple datasets on a map or timeseries.
+* multi_datasets_with_threshold.py: Monitoring diagnostic to optionally count days exceeding some threshold and plot multiple datasets on a map or timeseries.

 User settings in recipe